Blog / Articles

 Those having wooden decks or steps are already aware of how treacherous they are when covered in ice.
 A frozen hardwood deck is, in most situations, even riskier than an icy driveway or path.
 With winter now in full swing, you’ll want to stock up on ice melt materials.
 When compared to more salt-free ice melt solutions on the market, traditional ice melt falls short.

-Why Do You Need Ice Melt For Your Wooden Deck?
+Why You Need Ice Melt for Wood Decks: Protecting Your Property Investment

 Wood is far more naturally porous as a decking material than equivalent alternatives such as plastic composites or concrete.
 As water seeps into the wood during the day, it expands overnight as temperatures drop, causing it to fracture, splinter, and buckle.